The call to upgrade

 Seeing people getting pushed off the plane

 The plane came to an altitude where it stopped going higher.
-That’s when the first pair took their exit photo and the girl in front of me got pushed off an airplane and disappeared in front of me in mere milliseconds.
+That’s when the first pair took their exit photo.
+She was then pushed off an airplane and disappeared in front of me in mere milliseconds.

 Heading to my 9k doom